xlwings/xlwings/docs/migrate_to_0.9.rst

 Connecting to Books
 -------------------

-The easiest way to connect to a book is offered by ``xw.Book``: it looks for the book over all app instances and returns an error, should the same book be open in multiple instances.
+The easiest way to connect to a book is offered by ``xw.Book``: it looks for the book in all app instances and returns an error, should the same book be open in multiple instances.
-``xw.books`` only looks in the active app, but the app can additionally be qualified with an app object:
+To connect to a book in the active app instance, use ``xw.books`` and to refer to a specific app, use:

 >>> app = xw.apps[0]
 >>> app.books['Book1']